WiiLink24/web/src/content/guide/evc.md

 1. Open the application inside the Homebrew Channel.
 2. Run the application and follow the on-screen instructions.
-3. Install the Everybody Votes Channel using the provided WAD installer or the one of your choice.
+3. Install the Everybody Votes Channel and Region Select channel using the provided WAD installer or the one of your choice.
-4. Return to the Wii Menu and open the Everybody Votes Channel.
+5. Return to the Wii Menu and open the Everybody Votes Channel.

 #### With any luck, you'll be up and running!